Make-School-Courses/FEW-1.1-Web-Foundations/02 - HTML Strategies/minute-by-minute.md

   - aside
 1. 10 min Pair and program: Mark up the examples
   - Use sectional tags to mark up the examples
+  - Use the HTML Validator to check your work
 1. 10 min Work on your personal homepage
+  - Write the content for your site
+  - Mark up your content
+  - Get another student to review your markup
 1. 10 min Q&A & Wrap up

 Total 120 min